 Cochrane (1995) notes that the output response to money innovations in a VAR context is “puzzlingly protracted”, a finding he uses to motivate his argument that anticipated as well as unanticipated changes in money may affect output.
 Gordon and Leeper (1994) similarly find that monetary policy shocks affect output over long horizons, accounting for over 30% of the unforecasted variation in output three years after the policy shock.

 Don’t worry, however, because Bernanke and Mihov find that long run neutrality does, in fact, hold and “in a robust sense.”
 And what money variable did they use to define this “robust” evidence?
 Bank reserves.

-Even if President Trump were to ask for Janet Yellen’s resignation on January 21, she would be replaced by just another empty suit for whom bank reserves still count as relevant money and all that would follow from it – right down to nuns in Germany investing in ways that they never would have otherwise no matter how hard the Wall Street Journal and regular economists cheer their moxie.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Even if President Trump were to ask for Janet Yellen’s resignation on January 21, she would be replaced by just another empty suit for whom bank reserves still count as relevant money and all that would follow from it – right down to nuns in Germany investing in ways that they never would have otherwise no matter how hard the Wall Street Journal and regular economists cheer their moxie.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.